Brent-W-Anderson/ESSENCE/README.md

 ### TODO:

-#### - fix bug - where floating the camera angles doesn't adjust with cameraFloatEasing (the little bit the camera eases with the player movement causes that small little snap when starting an initial rotation).

-#### - fix bug - where at max zoom-out of camera, then the camera shouldn't attempt to go further.
+#### - only allow left-click on canvas to select a target location to move to.

 #### - fix bug - where player can't move around and continuously jump while holding the space-bar.

 #### - add queueing a jump if space-bar is pressed in the middle of a jump.

 #### - allow jumping in the middle of a ledge bump.

+#### - fix bug - where adjusting the rotation with cameraFloatEasing > 0 (the little bit the camera eases with the player movement causes that small little snap when starting an initial rotation).

+#### - fix bug - where at max zoom-out of camera, then the camera shouldn't attempt to go further.

 #### - allow AxisArrows to drag objects around the scene.